cinnamonmanrng/cooking_chef/README.md

 - Added a new lootbox with new items and recipes
 ### Build 21.2
 - Fixed a problem with timer permanently saving decreases in cooking times and increases in xp value
-### Build 21.1
-- Fixed a gamebreaking issue with the timer mechanic
 </br>
 Thank you for reading this and downloading my game, I hope you enjoy it :smiley: